rouault/gdal2/gdal/doc/source/development/rfc/rfc75_multidimensional_arrays.rst

 to support hierarchical structure of data as found in the `HDF5 format and data model <https://portal.opengeospatial.org/files/81716>`_.
-This model can encompass the needs of other formats/drivers that have multidimensional capabilities such as HDF4, netCDF, GRIB, WCS.
+This model can encompass the needs of other formats/drivers that have multidimensional capabilities such as HDF4, netCDF, GRIB, TileDB and WCS.
 Therefore the proposed API will be strongly inspired by the API of the HDF5 library itself.

 Data model